Seafood Pasta & Vermentino Pairing

 From Flapper Press

 In the 16th Century, the Piazza San Lorenzo served as an international crossroads in Florance, Italy.
 When the English knights visited the Piazza, they would express their appreciation of the Florentine Streak shouting “beef steak,” influencing the Florentines naming the meat “bistecca.”
-This hearty steak, typically the T-Bone of a cow, is grilled over charcoal for a caramelized outside with a rare and juicy inside.*
+This Florentine beef steak, typically the T-Bone of a cow, is grilled over charcoal for a caramelized outside with a rare and juicy inside.*

 Ingredients